 Attorney: Deportation a direct result of the new executive orders

 In a matter of days, Guadalupe Garcia de Rayos has gone from being one of about 11 million unauthorized immigrants in the United States to a poster child for critics of Donald Trump’s hard line on immigration and his promise to increase deportations.

 It was her eighth visit since her 2008 arrest and conviction for using a fake Social Security number.
-After each meeting, the married mother of two was released and went back to her family.
+After each meeting, she was released and returned to her family in Mesa.